ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 ### Tutorial 2: Enabler + Context Broker

-This second option is recommended for those who want to deploy the enabler in a local environment and they **don't have any Context Broker for testing**, so they are **interested in real-time data** and need one Context Broker.
-Additionally, they are **not interested in historical data**.
+This second option is recommended for those users who want to deploy the enabler in a local environment, but **do not have any Context Broker instance for testing**. they are **interested in real-time data** and need a Context Broker instance, but are **not interested in historical data**.

 The steps for the deployment are the following: